ts4z/barge.org/README.md

 If you write HTML, you are writing only the "body" portion of the document.
 Hugo will supply the head portion and will wrap your text in the standard page framework.
-But this does allow using stylesheets, br tags, etc.
+This allows using stylesheets, br tags, etc.

 How Hugo Works